 What you may not know is that most people who use payday loans end up taking out more than one over the course of the year — and what they need the money for might not be what you’d expect.
-Read further to see the telling statistics of payday loans told through five charts and diagrams (information from The Pew Charitable Trusts).

 A payday loan is an alternative form of credit that can be accessed quickly and taken out by those with bad credit or on lower incomes.
 Because they can be accessed by those in need of urgent funds, or by those who wouldn’t be eligible for traditional loans, payday loans typically have a higher annual percentage rate (APR) than you’ll find for other personal loans or credit cards.

 Payday loans are a form of short term lending.
 These small dollar, high cost loans are usually between $50 to $1,000.
 Here’s a diagram that quickly illustrates the different types of personal loans:

 Approximately 12 million Americans use payday loans each year.
 View the diagram below to see payday loan usage by demographics.

 |Demographic factor||Highest payday loan usage||Description|